 - Misc. charges: 3%

-Miscellaneous charges include material delivery fees, permits, and disposal of old materials.
+Miscellaneous charges include material delivery fees, building permits, tarps, contractor trash bags, wooden boards, plywood, and disposal of old materials.

 More than 70% of homes are roofed with asphalt shingles, but you do have other options.
 Here’s how asphalt shingles compare to other roofing materials on the basis of pricing, durability, pros and cons: